mertall/mertall/_pages/about.md

 ### Matrix Methods in Data Mining and Pattern Recognition - Lars Eden

- * A great book of algorithms, each fundamental to many ML and DL concepts.
+ * A great book of algorithms, each fundamental to many technical systems.

 ### Inner Work - Robert Johnson

  * A very interesting read about dreams and subconcious.
-The brain is very powerful.
+The brain is very powerful yet pliable.

 ### Thomas' Calculus

- * Self Explanatory
+ * I truly fell in love with Calculus and its applications when I began college as a Microbiology Major.

 ### Siddartha - Hermann Hesse

- * The answer to all of life's problems is the forest and silence
+ * The answer to all of life's problems is the forest, reflection, and grit.

 ### Fablehaven - Brandon Mull

- * Captured my imagination as a child, still an all time faovrite.
-When I met him at a signing I cried, haha.
+ * A book about magical creatures in a forest perserve which you can see after consuming magical cow milk.
+Captured my imagination as a child, still an all time faovrite.
+When I met Brandon Mull at a signing I cried out of joy.

 ---